chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/rolebinding-terraform-gh/index.md

 }
 ```

 This `resource` block iterates through the filtered list of Chainguard identities created by the `locals` block, assigns each one to the IAM group specified by the `group` argument, and binds each identity to the `viewer` role.
-Here, the `group` argument is set to the `CHAINGUARD_GROUP` variabile you created at the start of this guide.
+Here, the `group` argument is set to the `CHAINGUARD_GROUP` variable you created at the start of this guide.

 Create the `rolebindings.tf` file with the following command.